-Tailored volunteering in East Africa
+Tailored Volunteering Projects in rural East Africa (Uganda and Ethiopia)

 International volunteering can be an investment in you, your career and sustainable development for Africa.